Table of Contents

 5. You Can Separate Money for Different Goals

-If you’re saving for a particular goal, like buying a car or putting a downpayment on a home, it can be helpful to keep that money in a separate savings account.
-This helps to ensure that you don’t blow the money on something else, like groceries or clothing.
+If you’re saving for a particular goal, such as buying a car or putting a down payment on a home, it can be helpful to keep that money in a separate savings account.
+This helps to ensure that you don’t use the money on something else, like groceries or clothing.

-If you have several things you’re saving for, you might even want to open multiple savings accounts, such as one for emergency savings, one for a new car, and one for a vacation.
+If you have several things you’re saving for — such as an emergency fund, a new car, or a vacation — you might even want to open multiple savings accounts.
 Separating money can help you visualize progress toward each goal.
-Some savings accounts let you organize your savings into separate buckets or “vaults” so you can save toward multiple goals within one account.
+Some savings accounts let you organize your savings into separate buckets, or “vaults,” so you can save toward multiple goals within one account.

 6. Easy Access When You Need It